codewithmark/awesome-functions/README.md

-This JS library has a lot of useful and powerful JS and PHP functions that will help you build awesome client side web applications
+This Awesome Functions  library has a lot of easy to use functions that will help you build awesome client side web applications faster then you can imagine

 For Documentation: [http://awesomefunctions.com/](http://awesomefunctions.com/)